Jg99/CharizardBot/README.md

 Log location: log/charbotlogs.log It is a rotating logfile by default (editable in log4j2.xml).

 Uses Maven for sources.
+Note: This project requires Lombok to compile.
+There will be errors if you don't have it installed.
 Once dependencies are satisfied, you can compile the bot by doing "mvn clean install" and it will spit out a jar in target/.

 If you have any questions, feel free to join the CharizardBot discord found on the CharizardBot website!